ibm-cloud-docs/containers/kubernetes-service-cli.md

     ```
     {: pre}

 When version 1.0 releases, permanent syntax and behavior changes are not backwards compatible.
-You have until 14 March 2020 to update CLI command syntax.
-To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](#script_update).
+You have until 14 March 2020 to update CLI command syntax.</br></br>To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
 After you update your scripts, you must continue to use version `1.0` of the plug-in within the script or the environment where the script is run.
-Do not change the `IKS_BETA_VERSION` environment variable to a different version.
 {: important}

 Check out the following changes between each version of the CLI plug-in: